TylerBarnes/gatsby-plugin-transition-link/readme.md

 ### exit.state / entry.state

 These can be used to set the state of your pages as they're exiting and entering.
-This state is passed to your pages and templates and it can also be accessed using the TransitionConsumer component (see below).
+This state is passed to your pages and templates and it can also be accessed using the TransitionState component (see below).

 ## Transition status